 On the other hand, with a cloud solution like WVD, the need to invest (and maintain) all these assets disappears to move to a more efficient model based on pay per use according to the capacity that each company requires, the number of hours the day you need the infrastructure and how we want to optimize it through these two features:

 - Machine sharing : Classic remote desktop solutions, in order to offer native Windows 10, must associate a virtual machine with each user.
 However, having as many virtual machines as users and also even oversized (surely they will not use all their power for most of their time), makes this model inefficient and very expensive.
-Instead, Windows Virtual Desktop allows you to share a Windows 10 virtual machine for multiple users simultaneously, so you no longer need to have one for each person, thus reducing the number of virtual machines required (technically, this is called multisession capacity).
+In contrast, Windows Virtual Desktop allows a Windows 10 virtual machine to be shared by multiple users simultaneously, so that it is no longer necessary to have one for each person, thus reducing the number of virtual machines required (technically, this is called multisession capacity).

 Use of licenses

 Apart from the consumption of Azure resources that each company needs according to their needs, each user that connects requires a subscription that contains Windows 10.
 However, many organizations already have some type of subscription that includes it, so if so outside, they would not have any added licensing costs.

 In addition, that users have their files in OneDrive, implies that they will not really take up space on their desktops / virtual machines, with all the savings that this entails (up to 1 TB per user).